epicentre-msf/repicentre/README.md

 **3. Use this branch to develop and make commits about your issue (and _only_ that issue)**

 **This part is important**, to avoid messy merges and conflicts please make sure that your branches (issues) are self contained and that the branch contains **exclusively** commits related to its respective issue.
+It is worth noting that merge conflicts are pretty common for the `docs` directory.
+In those cases, it is recommended to checkout the most recent version of `docs` and [commit it to your working branch using `--theirs`](https://nitaym.github.io/ourstheirs/).
+If you aren't familiar with using `--ours` and `--theirs` please don't hesitate to reach out for help.

-**WARNING.** Git(Hub) doesn't always play well with multi-branch iterations of `docs/`.
-To avoid unnecessary conflicts during the downstream merge, please **do not add, commit, or push** any changes to `docs` except for reviewing of sessions.
-Please do this by simply adding / commiting selectively rather than using a shortcut like `git add *` or `git add .`, please do not change the `.gitignore` to ignore `docs` as this will create problems on the `main`.
-Whomever reviews your eventual pull request will handle updating the docs render when mergin to the `main`.
+**4. Once you have finished working on the issue, submit a pull request.**

-**4. Once you have finished working on the issue, submit a pull request and request review**
+Note, if you are developing a new session, you should go through the pedagogic review process outlined earlier before proceeding to the pull request.

 This requires a couple steps: